Is this program right for you?

 All students who are enrolled in a full-time program of study at the International School are eligible to live in the student dormitories on campus.
 There are two dormitories on campus:

 Apartments in the dormitories are single-sex.
 The dormitories are located next to each other at the eastern end of the campus and provide many facilities for students' use including: computer labs with internet access, laundry rooms, a grocery store, and student lounges.
 Roommates in the dormitories are assigned randomly.
 The University does its best to ensure that there are never more than two international students together in an apartment, guaranteeing that our students will have at least a few Israeli roommates.
-More information on housing can be found here
+More information on housing can be found on the International School's housing

 AU students are responsible for researching what they need to do to legally study in Israel.
 Please visit the Israeli Embassy website and read the information provided to you by the University of Haifa in order to figure out what you need to do to legally be a student in Israel.